1972 to Present

 On July 31, 2018 Fr.
 McNally retired from active ministry.

 In July 2018 Fr.
-Bob began serving at St. Mark and on August 1, 2018 Fr.
-Bob Pope was appointed Parochial Administrator upon the retirement of Fr.
+Bob Pope began serving at St. Mark and on August 1, 2018 he was appointed Parochial Administrator upon the retirement of Fr.
 McNally.
 Fr.
 Bob grew up in West Palm Beach and was ordained a Permanent Deacon for the Diocese of Palm Beach on September 8, 2007.
 His wife Maureen died on February 2, 2012 and in 2014, Bishop Barbarito agreed to send Fr.
 Bob back to the seminary for two years to prepare for the priesthood.
 Fr.
-Bob was ordained a priest on May 7, 2016 and served at St. Juliana Catholic Church in West Palm Beach until July 2018.
+Bob was ordained a priest on May 7, 2016 and served at St. Juliana Catholic Church in West Palm Beach until June 30, 2018.

 Effective August 1, 2019 Father Bob Pope was named Pastor of St. Mark.
-He will be installed as Pastor by Bishop Barbarito at the noon mass on September 29, 2019.
+He was installed as Pastor by Bishop Barbarito at the noon mass on September 29, 2019.